-- 14. This LARP fits relevant Uzbekistan legislation and the ADB's Safeguard Policy Statement of 2009 (SPS 2009).
-Based on the Cabinet of Ministers Resolutions No 97 (29.05.2006) and No 146 (25.05.2011) of GOU any land acquisition and demolition of the structures have to be carried out only after the value of compensation has agreed by the land leaseholder and owner of structures.
-The GOU law and regulation on land acquisition require also that civil works can be commenced only after compensation for land acquisition is fully paid. - 15.
-The ADB safeguard policy also requires that project implementation will subject to the LARP related conditions.
-The most important conditions are: (i) land acquisition including demolishing of any structure and housing is allowed only after all compensations are fully paid, and (ii) commencement of Civil Works is conditional to the satisfactory implementation of the final LARP to be checked and verified by External Resettlement Consultant and reported in the LARP compliance report. - 16.
-Since this LARP is prepared based on the initial design, therefore, the updated LARP will need to be prepared by Uzbekenergo after completing the final detailed design for the Takhiatash TPP and detailed alignment of the gas pipeline.
-It is important that the detailed design will be done by selecting expansion area and route alignment that could minimize land acquisition of this Project.
-The implementation of this Project in relation with the LARP will require to follow these milestones: - (i) Uzbekenergo will update the LARP after completing the detailed design that will include principles to minimize land acquisition.
-The updated LARP will be prepared with meaningful consultations with displaced persons (AHs). - (ii) All the field works related with Takhiatash TPP expansion and gas pipeline construction and other support field works can only be commenced after the updated LARP is approved by ADB, and compensation based on the updated LARP is fully paid. - (iii) Uzbekenergo will submit to ADB a report on completing the implementation of LARP especially on payment of compensations to AHs. - (iv) A LARP Compliance Report needs to be issued by an External Resettlement Consultant to be agreed by the Uzbekenergo and ADB to confirm that compensation money and other allowances has been fully paid to AHs.
-This report will be used by ADB as one of the conditions in the disbursement of loan money. - 17.
-The Project Management Unit (PMU) will monitor the implementation of LARP and record it in the report.
-The External Resettlement Consultant will check the implementation of LARP and produce LARP compliance report prior to commencement of civil works. - 18.
-A leaflet in the Uzbek/Russian language containing a brief description, eligibility criteria, the entitlement matrix and implementation schedule will be distributed to AHs and any other affected parties by the representatives of Takhiatash TPP through local authority and mahalla.
+14. The LARP fits relevant Uzbekistan legislation and the ADB's Safeguard Policy Statement 2009 (SPS 2009).
+Based on the Cabinet of Ministers Resolutions No 97 (29.05.2006) and No 146 (25.05.2011) of the government, any land acquisition and demolition of the structures have to be carried out only after the value of compensation has agreed by the land leaseholder and owner of structures.
+The government's law and regulation on land acquisition require also that civil works can be commenced only after compensation for land acquisition is fully paid.

+15. The ADB safeguard policy also requires that project implementation will subject to the LARP related conditions.
+The most important conditions are: (i) land acquisition including demolishing of any structure and housing is allowed only after all compensations are fully paid, and (ii) commencement of civil works is conditional to the satisfactory implementation of the final LARP to be checked and verified by external resettlement consultant and reported in the LARP compliance report.

+16. Since the LARP is prepared based on the initial design, therefore, the updated LARP will need to be prepared by Uzbekenergo after completing the final detailed design for the Takhiatash TPP and detailed alignment of the gas pipeline.
+It is important that the detailed design will be done by selecting expansion area and route alignment that could minimize land acquisition of the project.
+The implementation of the project in relation with the LARP will require to follow these milestones:

+- (i) Uzbekenergo will update the LARP after completing the detailed design that will include principles to minimize land acquisition.
+The updated LARP will be prepared with meaningful consultations with displaced persons (AHs). - (ii) All the field works related with Takhiatash TPP expansion and gas pipeline construction and other support field works can only be commenced after the updated LARP is approved by ADB, and compensation based on the updated LARP is fully paid. - (iii) Uzbekenergo will submit to ADB a report on completing the implementation of LARP especially on payment of compensations to AHs. - (iv) A LARP compliance report needs to be issued by an external resettlement consultant to be agreed by the Uzbekenergo and ADB to confirm that compensation money and other allowances has been fully paid to AHs.
+This report will be used by ADB as one of the conditions in the disbursement of loan money.

+17. The project management unit (PMU) will monitor the implementation of LARP and record it in the report.
+The external resettlement consultant will check the implementation of LARP and produce LARP compliance report prior to commencement of civil works.

+18. A leaflet in the Uzbek/Russian language containing a brief description, eligibility criteria, the entitlement matrix and implementation schedule will be distributed to AHs and any other affected parties by the representatives of Takhiatash TPP through local authority and mahalla.
 The LARP and updated LARP will be available on websites of Uzbekenergo and ADB.